bakura101/Community-Based-Weather-Forecasting-System/README.md

-Here’s a `README.md` file for your project:

----

 # 🌦️ Community-Based Weather Forecasting System

 This project is a **community-based weather forecasting system** built using **Streamlit** and **Machine Learning**.
 It allows users to input weather parameters such as precipitation, temperature, and wind speed to predict the weather conditions using a trained machine learning model.
 The project is focused on a case study in Geidam Local Government.